 Once you have your visual schedule in place, it's a great idea to go over it briefly each morning, so kids know what to expect for the day.
 I do try to sound enthusiastic and cheerful about each activity to keep everything positive so we're all looking forward to a good day!

 5. Have Morning Meetings

-After we go over the visual schedule, it's Morning Meeting time, and kids gather around to share this time together.
-My students have always loved Morning Meetings and holding these meeting is not a luxury to me.
+After we go over the visual schedule, It's Morning Meeting time, and kids gather around to share this time together.
+My students have always loved Morning Meetings and holding these meetings is not a luxury to me.
 Even though we live in a testing era, to me, Morning Meetings are one of the most important things a teacher can do in the day.
 Not only do they increase classroom community, they decrease misbehavior, and in my experience make a huge difference in the classroom atmosphere.
 During class meetings, we share what's going on in our lives, do character education lessons, have read alouds, games, and do quick activities together.
 I really believe that once you start doing Morning Meetings, you'll find that the time you spend in this social-emotional learning setting will be given back to you many times over!

 If you'd like more specific information about how I run Morning Meetings, click here.

 If you'd like to read about how I add Character Education to my classroom and to Morning Meetings, click here.

 One of the things I like about teaching is that it's never too late to try something new.
 If you'd like to make some changes to make your morning routine run more smoothly, tomorrow is a new day and a new chance to make an important part of your school day a little better.